ppprs/the_rules/rules.md

 In the event that PPPRS, or if a majority of teams believe a team has greatly exceed $500 they will be deemed suspect and are at risk of a PPPRS buyout.
 PPPRS officials comprising of our team-submitted volunteers, and event organizers will determine if teams have exceeded the budget and hold all rights to purchase a team’s suspected vehicle for $500.
 Entry into an event a team consents that their vehicle could be bought out at the end of the event for $500.
 So don’t throw a fit if this actually happens.
 A team may redeem their car if they agree to remove the suspect expensive component(s) and re-enter in the next event.

 If the panel of officials determine the car to infringe on certain rules, or possibly bend said rules to a position that is beyond “the spirit of the series” then a completely abstract and time consuming penalty will be administered.
 This penalty will most likely be made on the spot, and would require considerable bribery (re: donations to the series) to lift.
 Still reading these?
-Go7od.
+Good.
 There’s more of that sort of tomfoolerly further down the list.
 “Spirit of the Series” is a summary of the goals of the PPPRS and represents the key tenets that champion fairness in the series and the overall point that no one should take this too seriously.
 Please see “Spirit of the Series” for further drilling of this concept into your damn clever-yet-stubborn-as-hell brains.

 ## 6 | Vehicle/Team Sponsorship